HRT for Vegans and Vegetarians: Options and What to Know

 Do you need both hormones?

 If you have a womb, you need both oestrogen and progesterone.
 Progesterone protects the womb lining.
+If you’ve had a hysterectomy, you usually only need oestrogen.
+Progesterone can be taken as natural micronised progesterone or a synthetic progestogen.

 Vegan/vegetarian-friendly options (transdermal):